pinterest/terrapin/README.md

 ##### Querying a Fileset

-Run the following command from the root of your git repo clone.
+Run the following command from the root of your git repo.

 ```
 java -cp client/target/*:client/target/lib/*        \